D-E-F-E-A-T/evolve/README.md

 </p>

 ## Requirements
-* Nim
-Unix OS with Any of:
+* Nim and any Unix OS with Any of:
 * Yay
 * Pacman
 * Paludis